anrinch/rORAM/README.md

 To run and evaluate our range ORAM implementation

-1. Run the compile script in ./code/
+1. Run the compile script inside ./code/
 2. To run experiments, use

   ./run.sh <working_directory> <number_of_queries> RangeORAMRec LocalStorageSingleFile <max_range_size> <range_query_size_to_test>